corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/corda5-network-troubleshooting/index.md

 ## Windows Docker daemon

-If you are using Docker on Windows, you may get the error shown below when executing the end-to-end tests:
+If you are using Docker on Windows, you may get this error when executing the end-to-end tests:

 ```bash
 org.apache.hc.client5.http.HttpHostConnectException: Connect to http://localhost:2375 [localhost/127.0.0.1, localhost/0:0:0:0:0:0:0:1] failed: Connection refused: connect